danielrs/dotfiles-legacy/README.md

 ### How to install?

-Clone the repository, `cd` into it, and run the install scripts:
+Clone (or download) the repository, `cd` into it, and run the install scripts:

 ```
 $ cd ~/